owsas/generator-typescript-module/generators/app/typescript-module-template/README.md

 # Typescript module template

-A typescript boilerplate to publish modules to npm
+A typescript boilerplate to publish modules to npm.
+Also available as a `yeoman` generator, here: https://github.com/owsas/generator-typescript-module

-## Usage
+## Dev mode

 Clone this repo, and start adding your code in the `index.ts` file.
 When you are done, write the tests in the `index.test.ts` file.
 For testing, this repo works with [Jest](https://facebook.github.io/jest/).